There may not be a more historic region in North America than Quebec City and

 Château Frontenac is the granddaddy of accommodations in Quebec City, and

-the perfect place to stay regardless what season your visit.
+the perfect place to stay in winter.
 Our trip was in the

 celebrated month of February, on the heels of the world s largest winter

 Carnival.
 Another ideal Quebec lodging destination for ski and stay packages is

 Le Germain Dominion.